-As much as you might not want to think about insurance coverage and the risks you face when operating a small business, the below points demonstrate how important professional indemnity insurance is and how beneficial it could prove for you and your business.
+As much as you might not want to think about insurance coverage and the risks you face when operating a small business, the below points demonstrate how important professional indemnity insurance for small businesses is and how beneficial it can be.

-Professional indemnity insurance is designed to cover you financially in the event a claim is filed against you because of any mistakes, accidents, or omissions that occur or were made as a result of your professional services.
+Quite simply, Professional indemnity insurance is designed to cover you financially in the event a claim is filed against you because of any mistakes, accidents, or omissions that occur or were made as a result of your professional services.
 For instance, professional indemnity provides coverage for claims of the following nature:

-While professional indemnity insurance policies are usually quite comprehensive, keep in mind that it doesn’t usually cover things insolvency, terrorism, intentional damage and etc. For a clearer idea of what will and won’t be covered in any potential policies, make sure you talk to one of our business insurance brokers at F.D Beck before you sign on the dotted line of a potential policy.
+Now, while professional indemnity insurance policies are usually quite comprehensive, keep in mind that it doesn’t usually cover things insolvency, terrorism, intentional damage and etc. For a clearer idea of what will and won’t be covered in any potential policies, make sure you talk to one of our business insurance brokers at F.D Beck before you sign on the dotted line of a potential policy.